1993 NASCAR Winston West Series

+Rick Carelli, the 1993 West Series champion.

 The 1993 NASCAR Winston West Series was the 40th season of the series.
 The title was won by Rick Carelli, his first in the series.

 Schedule and results

 The 1993 season included 14 individual races, although Mesa Marin Raceway hosted two races.
 The season opener at Texas World Speedway was in combination with the ARCA Hooters SuperCar Series, and the races at Sears Point International Raceway and Phoenix International Raceway were in combination with the NASCAR Winston Cup Series.